andreyyao/al-folio/_news/announcement_1.md

 related_posts: false
 ---

-I received a B.A. from Cornell University, with a cum laude in mathematics and magna cum laude in computer science!
+I received my B.A. from Cornell University, with cum laude in mathematics and magna cum laude in computer science.